You Found Me (The Boys episode): Writing

 The episode marks a divergence from the comic book series for one of the major storylines.
 In the comic book series, Butcher's wife, Becca, is actually dead, whereas the television adaptation changes this in the final scene of the episode where it is revealed that Becca is alive and raising Homelander's son.
 Kripke admitted that he made this change wanting to avoid what he deemed to be the trope of killing off female characters to motivate the heroes, while also wanting to surprise the readers of the comics.
 Another change from the comic book storyline was Becca's son being alive.
-When asked why he chose to keep the character alive, Kripke stated, "You have this kid who’s half human and half monster; half the person Butcher loves most in the world and half the person Butcher hates most in the world.
-That’s just too perfect a character to not keep alive."
+When asked why he chose to keep the character alive, Kripke stated, "You have this kid who's half human and half monster; half the person Butcher loves most in the world and half the person Butcher hates most in the world.
+That's just too perfect a character to not keep alive."

 Another trope that the writers of the series chose to avoid was the role of the mentor to the main characters being a "typical, grizzled, old white dude."
 This was achieved by gender-swapping the character of Greg Mallory for the television adaptation.
 They maintained the most important aspects of the characters backstory and characterization.
 In the comic book, Mallory is a male veteran of the Second World War who was injected with the Compound-V, which extended his life.
 In the television adaptation, Mallory is a female former CIA director and was never injected with Compound-V, so she has no powers.
 Another gender-swapped character is Stillwell.
 In the comics, Stillwell is one of the main antagonists until the end of the series, while in the television adaptation, the character dies in "You Found Me."
 Stillwell was killed in the season finale as a means to set up the next season since she was one of the few characters who were able to control Homelander.
 Intending to make Homelander more unstable, the writers chose to kill the character.

 Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge Les Saintes / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 Also starring are Giancarlo Esposito as Stan Edgar, Jennifer Esposito as Susan Reynor, Shantel VanSanten as Becca Butcher, Ann Cusack as Donna January, Christian Keyes as Nathan Franklin, Laila Robins as Grace Mallory, and Jim Beaver as Robert Singer.